JetBrains-Research/gorshochek/README.md

 │   └── transformation_2.cpp
 ...
 ```
-More examples cam be found in `tests` folder
+More examples can be found in `tests` folder

 --------------
 ## Transformations